 Every and any job can have stressful elements—even if you love what you do!
 There are a lot of sources for workplace stress, with certain factors tending to go hand-in-hand in triggering you.
 Stress is normal, but when excessive and not managed carefully, it can interfere with your productivity and performance, physical and emotional health, and affect your relationships.
-Protect yourself from the bad effects of stress with these 5 workplace stress management tips!a
+Protect yourself from the bad effects of stress with these five workplace stress management tips!

 5 Workplace Stress Management Tips

 Stressors are anything that causes the release of your stress hormones.
 And these are different for everybody.
 Some situations can be stressors for a majority of people such as natural calamities, but other situations that trigger you don’t mean that those will also trigger someone else.

 So what’s the importance of knowing your stressors in workplace stress management?
 Simple: when you know something will cause a reaction, you will be able to control more your reaction to it.
 Think of it this way: let’s say that you have an allergy to something.
 Wouldn’t you take measures so that you will not be provoking it?
 If it’s food, of course, you won’t eat it.
 Or if you can’t avoid it, you’ll prepare medicine that will allow you to control your reactions.
 It’s the same with stressors.
 If you know that this situation will trigger you, try to avoid it.
 And if you can’t avoid it, manage how you react to it.